scipp/beamlime/docs/developer/llm_context/beamlime_dashboard_design.md

 ## Conclusion

-This architecture provides a robust foundation for the Beamlime dashboard while maintaining the flexibility to support multiple dashboard variants.
-The clear separation of concerns, dependency injection patterns, and comprehensive testing strategy ensure maintainable, extensible code that aligns with the project's development principles.
+This architecture provides a focused, maintainable foundation for the Beamlime dashboard service.
+By removing data processing responsibilities and leveraging Pydantic for message serialization, the design becomes cleaner and more focused on its core responsibility: visualizing processed data and managing configuration.

 Key benefits:
+- **Focused Responsibility**: Dashboard handles visualization and configuration only
+- **Type Safety**: Pydantic models ensure message validation and serialization
+- **Testable**: Fake implementations provide predictable, controllable testing
-- **Maintainable**: Clear layer separation and dependency injection
+- **Maintainable**: Clear separation between orchestration and infrastructure
-- **Testable**: Each layer can be unit tested in isolation
 - **Reusable**: Shared components across dashboard variants
-- **Scalable**: Plugin architecture for future extensions
 - **Professional**: Modern UI with Dash Bootstrap Components

+The simplified layer architecture reflects the focused nature of the dashboard service while maintaining clear separation of concerns and testability.